ManuCasanueva/ManuCasanueva/README.md

 </div>

-### <div align="center">I’m a full-stack developer.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.</div>
+### <div align="center">My name is Manuel, my age is 23 and i'm a full-stack developer.
+I love to learn  new technologies and getting better in the ones that i'm already knew, I allways want to help other people if they have issues and i'm really open about opinions about what things i can change about myself. .</div>

 ## My Skill Set
 <tr><td valign="top" width="100%" align="center">